|Introduction||Cover Letter Checklist|

 A personal approach.

-As employers do not look favorably on cover letters which look "mass produced", it is important to personalize your cover letter.
+It is important to personalize your cover letter.
 Try to address your letter to a specific individual within an organization rather than "To Whom it May Concern."
-It is often possible to find contact information online, usually on the organization's website or by way of a keyword search.
+It is often possible to find contact information online, usually on the organization's website or through LinkedIn.
 You can also call organizations directly and ask a receptionist for the name of the appropriate contact.
 If it is impossible to obtain the person's name, you can address the letter with a salutation such as "Dear Recruiter:" If you are unsure of the contact's gender, use the first and last name in the salutation so that it reads: "Dear Pat Smith:"

 A clear, concise presentation of interest, skills and intent.

-Your cover letter will have the most impact if it is targeted to match each particular organization or position being sought.
-The letter should emphasize ways you can fulfill the organization's needs.
-Be direct about your interest in the organization and what you can offer; say it clearly and concisely.
-As with your resume, be prepared to back up any information you include in the letter.
-If you make claims, support them with evidence.
+Your cover letter will have the most impact if it is targeted to match each particular organization or position being sought; employers do not look favorably on mass-produced letters or those that read like templates you are sending to every employer or job of interest.
+The best cover letters focus on how you can meet the needs of the organization, usually as clearly defined in the job description.
+As with your resume, be prepared to support any information you include in the letter with examples.

 A glimpse of the author.

 Although this is a formal document, the style doesn't need to be stiff.
-Allow your personality to come through and strive to project interest and enthusiasm, both about what you have to offer them, and what they can offer you.
-A good cover letter will communicate interest, motivation, and self-confidence.
-While you want to be upbeat and positive, avoid exaggerated statements such as "I've always wanted to work for your firm/organization" since they will likely not ring true to the reader.
+Allow your personality to come through and strive to project interest and enthusiasm.
+However, while you want to be upbeat and positive, avoid exaggerated statements such as "I've always wanted to work for your firm/organization" since they will likely not ring true to the reader.

 All employers want people with excellent communication skills.
-Your cover letter demonstrates your writing skills, so write thoughtfully.
+Your cover letter is a direct reflection of your written communication skills, so write thoughtfully.
 Pay particular attention to grammar, typing and spelling, and avoid trite language and the temptation to turn your cover letter into an extensive autobiography.

 Your Street Address (Academic year = school address.
 Summer = home/summer address.)